 - Joining BNI (Business Network International)

-- Setting up a Facebook business page, providing content that interests the reader, several times a week
+- Setting up a Facebook business page, providing content that interests my readers, several times a week

 - Providing excellent service.
 Much of my business is word of mouth.